DFID/dfid-results-estimates/README.md

-# SDPResults
+# DFID Results Estimates
 ***

+## Background
-This repository contains the pipeline used for creating DFID's headline results estimates publication.
+This repository contains the pipeline used for producing DFID's headline results estimates publication.
 It will generate the plots, tables and report as they appear on the [results estimates webpages](https://www.gov.uk/guidance/dfid-results-estimates).

 The pipeline is written in R using the [drake](https://github.com/ropensci/drake) package.
 The report is written and compiled using [knitr](https://yihui.org/knitr/) and XeLaTeX (for native OTF and TTF support).

-The general workflow is based heavily on the suggestions of Miles McBain, set out in [this](https://milesmcbain.xyz/posts/the-drake-post/) blog post.
+The approach is based heavily on the suggestions of Miles McBain, set out in [this](https://milesmcbain.xyz/posts/the-drake-post/) blog post.

+## Aims

 ## Usage
 If you have `drake` and `packrat` installed it should be possible to: